 After months of stay-at-home orders, all 50 states are now in the process of reopening.
 As the gradual phases of reopening unfold, it should be noted that most reopening guidelines apply to people who are not at a higher risk of COVID-19 complications due to age or underlying medical conditions.

-However, since patients with moderate-to-severe asthma at a higher risk of serious complications if they contract the coronavirus, it’s imperative for these patients to follow the more conservative recommendations issued for vulnerable populations.
+However, since patients with moderate-to-severe asthma are at a higher risk of serious complications, if they contract the coronavirus, it’s imperative for these patients to follow the more conservative recommendations issued for vulnerable populations.

 4. Avoid unnecessary travel.

 While it’s tempting to plan a trip or book vacation travel after months of being confined at home, it’s recommended that patients with underlying medical conditions avoid unnecessary travel for now.
 Airplanes, cruise ships, hotels, and motels put you in closer proximity to other people, which increases your risk of contracting COVID-19.
 Also, when you travel, it’s often harder to get medical care from your primary care provider, and it can be more complicated to get your prescriptions refilled if you run out.

 5. Stock up on your medications.

 Many pharmacies have shortened their hours during the pandemic or even closed down for days at a time, making it harder for patients to fill prescriptions for the medications they need.
 The CDC recommends working with your pharmacist and health care provider to keep an emergency supply of all of your asthma medications on hand so you don’t run the risk of running out.